Different Types of Marquees Explained in Plain English

 Needs ropes and pins

 New century marquees are similar to traditional tents in style, but they include many modern features which make the structure easier to put up and more flexible.
-The inside of the tent can be fitted with a variety of flooring, including carpets, and there are more colour options than are usually available with traditional marquees.
+The inside of the tent can be fitted with a variety of flooring, including carpets, linings and there are more colour options that are usually available with traditional marquees.

 There is also the option for heating and cooling, meaning those in very cold or hot countries can benefit from new century marquees.
 See through walls can be included, as well as windows and glass doors.
-If you want to put a kitchen inside your marquee, new century marquees can be a great choice.
+If you want to put a kitchen inside or outside your marquee, new century marquees can be a great choice.

 Sweeping Peaked Roof